How to Ensure Good Hires in the Workplace

-- What is the applicants’ learning process, i.e. hands on, notes, or observation and how long will training be needed?
+- What is the applicants’ learning process, such as hands-on, notes, or observation, and how long will training take?

-An employee with a disorganized boss will need exceptional organizational skills in order to cope.
+An employee with a disorganized boss will need exceptional organizational skills to cope with management demands.
 A more formal working environment that demands business suits and following certain codes of behavior would make some people uncomfortable and look for the exit.

 The preferences of the candidates should be taken into consideration.
 For example, some employees like specific routines every day, while others like variety and challenges that force them to think out of the box.